 Once the reasoner detects such kind of issues, your ontology may have many items are shown in RED color for warning purpose:

-To fix this inconsistency is fairly easy, you now get noticed that the MeatTopping1 is wrongly added to one VegetarianPizza1, just delete that Object perperty assertions (in reality, you may also choose the proper non-MeatToppings), then Synchronize Reasoner again, you can see the warning is disappeared.
+To fix this inconsistency is fairly easy, you now get noticed that the MeatTopping1 is wrongly added to one VegetarianPizza1, just delete that Object property assertions (in reality, you may also choose the proper non-MeatToppings), then Synchronize Reasoner again, you can see the warning is disappeared.

 Exciting to see the power from reasoner?
 Congratulation for you’ve done this and let’s continue.